Tyrise M. Bell was the kind of kid his friends’ parents wanted to claim as their own, his family said.

 But that’s what North Las Vegas police said happened Friday night before an officer shot and killed Bell.

-Sitting around the kitchen table Monday afternoon, Bell’s relatives planned his funeral and remembered the 18-year-old as a trouble-free youth who loved sports and girls.
+Sitting around the kitchen table Monday afternoon, Bell’s relatives planned his funeral and remembered the 18-year-old as a trouble-free child who loved sports and girls.

 He talked of going to college or joining the military, maybe even attending barber school after using his relatives as models for his hair-styling techniques.